indigo_league: Artist: <user name="jellosaurusrex" site="tumblr.com"> (Default)

 If I'm in Team Rocket against my will, can I just pretend I'm not with them?

 Yes you can!
-Because clothing is available in many places, you can easily buy civilian attire, or wear your shirt inside out.
-Your Trainer Card does not register any Rocket Members unless you have caused nefarious schemes and have a track record with the Kangaskhan Police.
-If you are clear, you can easily get a job and go about a pokémon training or breeding adventure.
+A Trainer Card does not register that someone is a Rocket unless you have engaged in nefarious schemes and have a track record with the Kangaskhan Police.
+If you are clear and swap out your uniform for normal clothes, you can easily get a job and go about a normal Pokémon adventure.

 Team Rocket just stole my Pokémon!